 Dr Ignasi Guardans.
 Lawyer, International Consultant and Media Analyst.
 Ignasi is a former Member of the European Parliament (ALDE Group), and a former Member of the Spanish Parliament.
 A respected voice in the Spanish speaking social media, he is a weekly analyst in policy and current affairs in the two largest Spanish radio broadcasts, and a weekly columnist in the largest online digital newspaper in Spanish.
 He is a senior policy and regulatory adviser, and EU projects manager.

 Dr Abdul G. Noury (co-founder).
 Associate Professor of Political Economy at New York University (NYU-AD).
 Abdul is an expert on European Political Economy, Legislatures, and Applied Statistics, which he also teaches at NYU.
 Noury has published extensively on legislatures and economic aspects European integration.

 Ms. Carole Brigaudeau: Director of Communications at spirtisEUROPE.
 She previously worked as Director of the European Forum for Responsible Drinking and as EU Affairs Adviser at EuroCommerce.
 She has over 20 years of experience in advocacy and communication work at the EU level, covering a wide range of EU policies and stakeholders.

 Former Board Members include Sara Hagemann, lecturer in EU politics at the LSE; Julian Priestley, former Secretary General of the European Parliament.

 Secretary of VoteWatch Europe AISBL: Mr Doru Frantescu

-Currently our full members are: Sara Hagemann, Simon Hix, and Abdul Noury.
+Currently our founding members are: Simon Hix, Doru Frantescu, and Abdul Noury.

-Kathalijne Buitenweg, Mikołaj Dowgielewicz, Ignasi Guardans, Sir Julian Priestley and the European Policy Centre (EPC) are associate members.
+Mikołaj Dowgielewicz, Ignasi Guardans and Carole Brigaudeau are associate members.